 Heathrow Harmondsworth Moor

 Pictures taken in winter: I'll try to replace them after a repeat summer run!

-Regent's Park is one of the many great runs you can do in London.
+Regent's Park is one of the many great running venues you can find in London.
 I just ran it again last week while working in the area.
 If you are staying in Paddington, Marylebone or Bloomsbury, this is the biggest and nicest green area to run around in.
-And combined with the neighboring Primrose Hill park, with its great view over central London, it offers variety and interest: beautiful gardens, athletic fields, lakes, a zoo, canal boats, bordered by elegant homes all around.
-Even in the winter (my last run here was at the end of February) the park is beautiful, and I was surprised at how many different flowers were blooming.
+And combined with the neighboring Primrose Hill park -- with its great view over central London -- it offers variety and interest: beautiful gardens, athletic fields, lakes, a zoo, canal boats, bordered by elegant homes all around.
+Even in the winter (my last run here was at the end of February) the park is beautiful, and I was surprised at how many different kinds of flowers were blooming.

 |The Regent's Park neighbors|